ustcmike/ustcmike.github.io/index.md

 {% include social.html %}
 &nbsp;

-Welcome to my homepage!
+Welcome to Hang's homepage!

 __Hang WANG is an upcoming Ph.D. student on this planet (the Earth)!__

-My name is Hang(航) WONG(or WANG, 王), I received my B.E. from Automation, School of Information Science and Technology, [University of Science and Technology of China, P. R. China](http://www.ustc.edu.cn/)(USTC).
-I was the member of The Talent Program in Information Science and Technology, USTC.
-I was also the member of the [Health Informatics Lab](http://bioinformatics.ustc.edu.cn/) and my advisor is [Prof. Ao Li](http://bioinformatics.ustc.edu.cn/teams.html).
+Hang(航) WONG(or WANG, 王) received his B.E. from Automation, School of Information Science and Technology, [University of Science and Technology of China, P. R. China](http://www.ustc.edu.cn/)(USTC).
+He has been the member of The Talent Program in Information Science and Technology since 2014.
+He was fortunate to be mentored by [Prof. Ao Li](http://bioinformatics.ustc.edu.cn/teams.html) in USTC.

-My current research involves investigating how to use the principle of control theory, information theory and game theory to serve the physical world.
-My research interests lie primarily in the area of the information networks, including the smart-grid, biomedical information and social media.
+Hang's current research involves investigating how to use the principle of control theory, information theory and game theory to serve the physical world.
+Hang's research interests lie primarily in the area of the information networks, including the smart-grid, biomedical information and social media.

-I'm also an amateur violinist (Level 8) since 8 years old.
+Hang is also an amateur violinist (Level 8) since 8 years old.

 &nbsp;

 ## Education
-  *  B.E.(Talented Hon.), Automation（Weighted Score 87/100, Rank 7/93），Talent Program in School of Information Science and Technology, University of Science and Technology of China, 2014~2018([USTC 60TH ANNIVERSARY](http://xq.ustc.edu.cn))
+  *  B.E.(Talented Hon.), Automation(TOP 7/93), University of Science and Technology of China, Hefei, 2014~2018

 &nbsp;
 ## What's New
-  *  20-Sep-2018: __Happy 60TH ANNIVERSARY to my alma mater, USTC!__
+  *  20-Sep-2018: __Happy 60TH ANNIVERSARY to my alma mater, USTC! ([USTC 60TH ANNIVERSARY](http://xq.ustc.edu.cn))__
-  *  Sep-2018: I'm leaving for Nanyang Technological University(NTU) as Research Engineer in SCSE.
+  *  Sep-2018:   I'm leaving for Nanyang Technological University(NTU, Singapore) as a Research Engineer in SCSE.
   *  Aug-2018:   My paper "Dual-layer Strengthened Collaborative Topic Regression Modeling for Predicting Drug Sensitivity" is accepted by IEEE/ACM TCBB!
 Thanks to Prof.Li Ao, Prof.Wang Minghui and Dr. Xi Jianing!
   *  July-2018:  I'm going to [Sensetime](https://www.sensetime.com) in Shenzhen for a three-month internship, under the supervision of [Dr. Sun Peng](https://www.linkedin.com/in/sunpengsdu/)!
   *  July-2018:  I'm going to graduate from [USTC](http://www.ustc.edu.cn/) with the Outstanding Graduate Honor and Talented Program Graduate Honor.
   *  May-2018:  I won the Excellent Graduation Thesis Award **(TOP 5% in USTC)**!
   *  July-2017:  I'm going to Netherlands for Summer Internship in [University of Twente](https://www.utwente.nl/en/) under the supervision of [Dr.ir.
 B. J. F. van Beijnum](https://www.utwente.nl/en/eemcs/bss/people/staff/bert_jan_vanbeijnum/%20)!

 &nbsp;
 <object classid="clsid:D27CDB6E-AE6D-11cf-96B8-444553540000"